StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-29-31-what-is-not-proper-in-gods-eyes/_index.md

 I should also note that appearances can be deceiving.
 Evil masquerades as good, all while putting the truth to death.
 In our modern day, for example, certain social justice causes claim the moral high ground in their PR campaigning, yet are very much characterized by a lack of "understanding, fidelity, love, and mercy" (Romans 1:31).
 Unidirectional tolerance (along the lines of "rules for thee but not for me"), demagoguery and purposefully inflammatory rhetoric to stir up hatred and divisions, grandstanding and preening and misrepresentation in front of the media to distort the facts and pervert justice... are these the actions of truth and godliness?

-So, the point of bringing this up is that before making up our minds about something (anything), we need to be careful to screen it against this list to see "if the shoe fits."
-Sadly, it does a lot more of the time than one might wish---even for people and institutions that the rest of the world holds up as "good."
+So, the point of bringing this up is that before making up our minds about something (anything), we need to be careful to screen it against this list to see "if the shoe fits".
+Sadly, it does a lot more of the time than one might wish---even for people and institutions that the rest of the world holds up as "good".
 But we are not to use the world's standards when we evaluate things, but God's, and that makes all the difference.

 All of this is important for ensuring that we accurately discern the nature of things so that we don't support that which we ought not, and thereby attach the name of Christ to ungodliness.
 For we are at all times ambassadors of the Kingdom of God.